 In dealing with assignments, Statistics Sweden produces official statistics for other government agencies responsible for statistics, and other statistics close to its core business.
-Statistics Sweden carries out certain other tasks, for example in conjunction with the Business Register and the Swedish Marriage Register, and the international consultancy activities.
+Statistics Sweden carries out certain other tasks, for example in conjunction with the Business Register, and conducts international consultancy activities.